lstrgar/experimental-rnns/README.md

 ### Hi!
-Thanks for coming.
+Thanks for visiting.

-This is ZBOGOM, which means farewell in Slovenian.
-What you will find here are dynamic, temporally-coherent recurrent neural networks.
+What you will find here are set of experiments with dynamic, temporally-coherent recurrent neural networks.
 I was fortunate to work on this with my friend JB Melander.

 models.py, init_net.py, and optimizers.py, respecitvley, contains various reservoir-models, allows for running and plotting instantiated networks, and provides methods for training reservoir-models.